zeepc/polyglot-rumblr/README.md

 An online blog platform and knowledge resource for polyglots and language lovers. https://thepolyglot.herokuapp.com/

+# To Test
+username : zee
+password: 123123

 # FEATURES

 Personalized homepage when logged in.
 Your most recent articles will appear at the bottom of the page.